ibbles/LearningUnrealEngine/Blueprint Editor.md

 After a successful compile the question mark will change to a check mark and the changes are applied to the instances.
 All uncompiled Blueprints are automatically compiled when starting a Play session or when packaging the game.

+## Construction script

 Construction Script customizable parameters for the Blueprint.
 For example to provide parameters that are visible outside of the Blueprint Editor, for use by artists.
 For example a light color or intensity.
 The Construction Script is executed every time any change is made to the Blueprint, and when the game begins.

+## Event graph

 The Event Graph contains the moment to moment script this is run during gameplay.

-My Blueprint panel shows graphs, functions, macros, variables, including Components, and event dispatchers.
+The My Blueprint panel shows graphs, functions, macros, variables including Components, and event dispatchers.
 Event dispatchers are a way to communicate between Blueprints.

 Types of nodes that can be added:
 - Event.
 Execution of a network always start at an event.
 - Execution.
-Exection moves from one exeuction node to the next.
+Execution moves from one execution node to the next.
 - Expression.
 Execution nodes can take inputs, which are computed with expression nodes.

+Nodes are added by right-click on the node graph background and selecting a node type from the list.
+The list will include functions that can be called on the Component currently selected in the Components Panel.
+Some node types have shortcuts, such as holding B and left-click to create a Branch node.

 The list of `EditAnywhere` and `EditDefaultsOnly` `UPROPERTY` C++ class members can be shown in the Details Panel by clicking `Class Defaults` in the tool bar.
 The `UPROPERTY` is accessed by right-clicking on the Blueprint grid and typing the name of the `UPROPERTY`.